sanathaniel/msa/about/Code.md

 	<div class="description">
 		<ul>
 			<li>Finding Negative/Inconclusive/Non-Unanimous: Chair of AHC will inform to MSA President, who will inform both parties of the AHC’s finding in writing.</li>
-			<li>Finding of Harassment: Chair of AHC will convey the finding and the sanctions in writing in the form of a recommendation to be approved by the MSA President (or designee), who will inform both parties of the AHC’s finding and sanctions in writing.</li>
+			<li>Finding of Harassment: Chair of AHC will convey the finding and the sanctions in the form of a written recommendation to be approved by the MSA President (or designee), who will inform both parties of the AHC’s finding and sanctions in writing.</li>
 		</ul>
 	</div>
 </details>

 <details closed>
-<summary class="accordion-two">Complaint Appeal</summary>
+<summary class="accordion-two">Appealing a Recommendation</summary>
 	<div class="description">
 		<p>Should either party appeal the decision, they must do so within 30 days after it is made, and they may make an appeal to the Presidential Chain.
 Grounds for appeal include</p>
 			<ul>